evanlin96069/nino/README.md

 ## Installation
 ### Linux
-Nino requires a sufficiently Unix-like C library and a C99 compiler.
+nino requires a sufficiently Unix-like C library and a C99 compiler.

 Build nino:
 ```